elliottcoops/elliottcoops/README.md

 <hr>

-Currently studying MSci Computer Science with AI at the University of Nottingham and interning at NatWest Group.
+Currently a third-year MSci Computer Science with AI student at the University of Nottingham, experienced in machine learning and software engineering.
+Incoming intern at NatWest Group.

 ### 👩‍💻 Languages